Celebrating Heroshe Parents on Global Day of Parents

 Rebecca: "Mummy why do you always look at your laptop?"
 He can't understand why he sees people talking to me on screen every now and then, but I am able to help him understand how we work.
 It's important to always answer their questions even if it doesn't make sense, I try to make sense of it and give him an explanation he can understand.

-Jatto: My daughter is still quite young and hasn’t really started speaking clearly, most of her communications right now is through sign language.
+Jatto: My daughter is still quite young and hasn’t really started speaking clearly, most of her communication right now is through sign language.

 What is your best childhood memory?